 In June 2008 Kev and his co-defendants were tried at St Albans Crown Court.
 The trial was restarted three times for the following reasons:

-At the first trial it was discovered that a jury member was known to the prosecution Stuart Trimmer QC and they attended the same church.
+At the first trial it was discovered that a jury member was known to the prosecution, QC Stuart Trimmer, and that they attended the same church.
 Trimmer ran a Christian children’s summer camp which the juror’s children attend every year and Trimmer had even visited the jurors house for dinner on occasion; although neither the juror or trimmer divulged this to the court or defence.

 At the second trial it was discovered that a jury member worked for the police advising on I.D. parade procedures but had failed to disclose this information prior to participation in the trial.

 At the third trial it was discovered that a jury member was friends with prosecuting officer, D.C.
 Hall of Hertfordshire Serious and Organised Crime Agency (SOCA).
 They played for the same rugby team and had done so for some time.
 This was stated by the juror prior to being selected but he was somehow still allowed to join the jury.The Judge made the ludicrous decision that they did not know each other directly and allowed the trial to continue.
 D.C.
 Hall gave some very suspicious evidence which appeared to suggest he had coached a witness into signing an inaccurate statement which was used to convict.The witness was considered a ‘significant witness’, which meant that in accordance with police practice, his interviews must be tape- recorded, however, Hall spent a whole day with him with no record taken.
 There was a clear dispute between the defence and the prosecution regarding the credibility of the evidence of DC Hall, and it was likely that the juror who was personally aquainted with him would favour the evidence of the Police.